AntonVonDelta/c-crypter/README.md

 For inline-used strings:
 - create a define for the string using a custom generator: `#define str_<generated-short-name>_<string-hash> <string-index>`.
 This is stored in obfus code.
- -add encrypted string to `content` array in obfus code.
+ - add encrypted string to `content` array in obfus code.
- -replace original string with a function call to the decrypting method.
+ - replace original string with a function call to the decrypting method.

 ### Attention:
 - It is important to make sure that strings are not split between lines.
 No multiline-string support.